 Broadly, my research explores gaps between democratic theory and practice, and its norms and outcomes, with a focus on inequality and democratic practices that can counteract inequality.

 My book manuscript, Who Elected Oxfam?
 (2018) was published with Cambridge University Press.
-The book begins with the observation that ours is an era in which non-elected actors, such as non-governmental organisations and celebrity activists, present themselves as representatives of others to audiences of decision-makers, such as state leaders, the European Union, the United Nations, and the World Trade Organisation.
+The book begins with the observation that non-elected actors, such as non-governmental organisations and celebrity activists, present themselves as representatives of others to audiences of decision-makers, such as state leaders, the European Union, the United Nations, and the World Trade Organisation.
 To take one well-known example, Oxfam presses decision-makers and governments for fair trade rules on behalf of the world’s poor.
 But as The Economist asked, ‘Who elected Oxfam?’
 Though unelected, I argue that these actors can and should be conceptualised as representatives and that they can, though do not necessarily, represent others in a manner that we can recognise as democratic.
 However, in order to do so, we must stretch our imaginations beyond elections and its associated norms.

 Who Elected Oxfam? was a finalist for the 2020 C.B.
 Macpherson Prize for best book in political theory.